 The Tenure Facility aims to achieve two outcomes: 1) The land and forest rights of Indigenous Peoples and local communities are made more secure by governments in targeted developing countries; and 2) Practical approaches for implementing land and forest tenure reforms are shared and leveraged by practitioners and stakeholders to enable greater support and investment in securing the land rights of Indigenous Peoples and local communities.

-By the end of 2020, Tenure Facility ´s partners had achieved the titling of over 4.4 million hectares of land and forests, and were on track to document and verify evidence-based claims for up to 9.8 million hectares, altogether advancing collective tenure security over more than 14.2 million hectares.
-In addition, our partners had strengthened protection of over 2.4 million hectares of forest categorised as a reserve for Indigenous Peoples living in voluntary isolation or initial contact in Peru, and protection against encroachment of over 1.3 million hectares in Panama.
-All areas combined, Tenure Facility-backed projects are supporting approximately 7.2 million people.
+In 2021 Tenure Facility’s partners achieved the titling of over 5.1 million hectares of land and forest and were on track to document and verify evidence-based claims of up to 10 million hectares, altogether advancing collective tenure security over more than 15 million hectares.
+In addition, our partners had significantly advanced the protection of over 2.4 million hectares of two Indigenous reserves in Peru.
+All areas combined; Tenure Facility-backed projects are supporting approximately 7.5 million people.